Do price reductions attract customers in urban public transport? A synthetic control approach: Background

-In 2014, most of Geneva's tariff associations' revenue stemmed from TPG, a transportation company that transported about 196 million passengers that year.\footnote{TPG also operates to a small extent outside the regional tariff association of Geneva.} From 2014 to 2015, TPG’s revenue fell from 153.5 million to 142.5 million Swiss francs \citep{TPGGeschaeftsbericht15}.
-In 2016, revenue then rose again to 145.3 million Swiss francs \citep{TPGGeschaeftsbericht16}.The TPG transport system depended on buses in the 20th century \citep{fitzroy1999season}.
+In 2014, most of Geneva's tariff associations' revenue stemmed from TPG, a transportation company that transported about 197.1 million passengers that year.\footnote{TPG also operates to a small extent outside the regional tariff association of Geneva (also outside Switzerland).} The demand increased to 200.3 million passengers in 2015, which is an increase of 1.5\% compared to 2014.
+From 2014 to 2015, TPG’s traffic revenue fell from 153.7 million to 142.6 million Swiss francs \citep{TPGGeschaeftsbericht15}.
+We present the annual traffic revenue of TPG in Table \ref{trafficrevenue} in the Appendix \ref{Appendix_B}.
+The TPG transport system depended on buses in the 20th century \citep{fitzroy1999season}.
 However, at the beginning of the 21st century, TPG started to expand its tram network, which grew from 14.5 kilometres in 2005 to 33 kilometres in 2012 \citep{TPGGeschaeftsbericht12}.
 Overall, the number of vehicle kilometres increased from about 20 million in 2005 to about 29 million in 2013.
 Besides TPG, Geneva's tariff association consists of the Swiss Federal Railways, operating on the regional railway network, and Mouettes, which runs ferries.